The how's and why's of big data analytics

 MongoDB is an open-source, cross-platform document database that imposes very little but has drivers for various programming languages.
 Its flexibility and scalability make it an excellent tool when speed is required.

-Spark is used for real-time processing and analyzing large amounts of data.
+Spark is used for real-time processing and analyzing massive amounts of data.
 Being open-source, this cluster computing framework applies implicit data parallelism and fault tolerance in order to provide an interface for programming entire clusters.
 Spark deals with streams and stream processing for faster computation.

 Hadoop MapReduce, an open-source framework, helps in storing and analyzing big datasets.
 This software framework is used for easily writing applications that process vast amounts of data (multi-terabyte data-sets) in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.
 It is free and can deal with vast amounts of both structured and unstructured data, which makes it really valuable for most big data operations.